Mississippi Delta: Plantations

 Many slaves were transported to Delta towns by riverboat from slave markets in New Orleans, which became the fourth largest city in the country by 1840.
 Other slaves were transported downriver from slave markets at Memphis and Louisville.
 Still others were transported by sea in the coastwise slave trade.
 By this time, slavery had long been established as a racial caste.
 African Americans for generations worked the commodity plantations, which they made extremely profitable.
-In the opinion of Jefferson Davis, typical of that of Mississippian whites of his day and beyond, Africans being held in slavery reflected the will of Providence, as it led to their Christianizing and to the improvement of their condition, compared to what it would have been had they remained in Africa.
+In the opinion of Jefferson Davis, typical of that of Mississippian whites of his day, Africans being held in slavery reflected the will of Providence, as it led to their Christianizing and to the improvement of their condition, compared to what it would have been had they remained in Africa.
 According to Davis, the Africans "increased from a few unprofitable savages to millions of efficient Christian laborers."

 By the early 19th century, cotton had become the Delta's premier crop, for which there was high international demand.
 Mills in New England and New York also demanded cotton for their industry, and New York City was closely tied to the cotton trade.
 Many southern planters traveled so frequently there for business that they had favorite hotels.
 From 1822 cotton-related exports comprised half of all exports from the port of New York City.
 In 1861 Democratic mayor Fernando Wood called for secession of New York City because of its close business ties to the South.
 Eventually the city joined the state in supporting the war, but immigrants resented having to fight when the wealthy could buy their way out of military service.

 Comparing cotton's preeminence then to that of oil today, Historian Sven Beckert called the Delta "a kind of Saudi Arabia of the early nineteenth century."